 It took me a long time to finally recover from the drudgery of PST and regain myself again.
 Though I still continually hear us all being called White instead of Americans or have to hear anti-Christian sentiments, I still feel pride in who I am.
 Recently sitting in a session during our in-service training, I hear a presenter refer to herself as a “recovering-Catholic.”
 As a blatant Catholic, perhaps I should have felt offended instead; I chuckled to myself and commended her for her honesty.
 I felt I had been quiet enough; I too am ready to make a testimonial of who I am, which is why I am writing this today.
 I am a first generation Iraqi-American from a Catholic, working class family…and I am a Peace Corps Volunteer.

-You know you’re in Africa when you’re excited that your khumbi only took 2 hours to fill.
+You know you’re in South Africa when you’re excited that your khumbi only took 2 hours to fill.
 So during the wait, there’s a lot of vendors coming into the taxi selling things: cold drinks, chips, bread, cakes, airtime, socks, nail clippers, etc. They immediately single me out and shove everything from pairs of socks to small babies in my face.
 I kindly say, “aowa” (no) and they move on.
 Moments later, they come back shoving the same pair of socks in my face.
 Why yes Mr. Vendor man, in the time it took you to circle the rank, I lost my socks!!
 It’s all good, I still smile.
 But I wonder how long this smile will stay on my face because it’s slowly been fading.
 These next two years will be a multiple subject test and I’m trying to prep hard for it.
 But as long as I keep smiling, I think it should be fine.
-However, I did chip my left molar yesterday so my smile is looking a little janky.
-Oh Africa, how you toy with me.
+However, I did chip my left molar yesterday so my smile is looking a little janky…among other things.

 I would keep him if I could.